Azhaar01/Real-estate-transactions-in-Saudi-Arabia-2024/README.md

-# Real Estate Deals In Saudi Arabia 2024
+# Real Estate Transactions In Saudi Arabia 2024

 This project demonstrates a **comprehensive approach to data cleaning, transformation, visualization, and analysis**, highlighting key findings and insights extracted from real estate transaction data for Saudi Arabia in 2024.